compendia-project/.github/profile/README.md

-# Compendia Project 📊
+# Compendia 📊

-**Automated Data Story Generation from Online Article Collection**
+**Automated Visual Storytelling Generation from Online Article Collection**

-Compendia is an intelligent system that automatically generates compelling data stories by crawling, analyzing, and synthesizing information from online articles.
-The project combines advanced AI techniques with modern web technologies to transform raw web content into structured, narrative-driven data visualizations.
+Compendia is an automated system that analyzes online articles in response to a user's query and generates coherent data stories tailored to the user's informational needs.
+Data storytelling has emerged as a powerful medium for transforming complex information into engaging narratives that enhance understanding.
+While previous work has automated storytelling based on structured data like tables, Compendia explores the opportunities of converting unstructured text from online articles into compelling data stories.

-## 🚀 Project Overview
+## 🚀 Framework Overview

-The Compendia Project consists of two main components:
+Compendia's framework consists of four distinct stages that transform unstructured online articles into interactive data stories:

+### 1. 🔍 Online Article Retrieval
+Retrieves relevant online articles based on the user's informational needs using advanced search algorithms and web crawling techniques.

+### 2. 📊 Data Fact Extraction
+Analyzes unstructured text to identify and extract key facts and data points using AI-powered natural language processing and information extraction techniques.

+### 3. 🗂️ Fact Organization
+Structures and groups the extracted facts into meaningful clusters, creating coherent thematic organizations that support narrative development.

+### 4. 📖 Presentation Generation
+Transforms the organized facts into interactive, data-driven stories presented through **Scrollytelling** - a technique that gradually unfolds the story as users scroll through the page.

+## 🏗️ System Components

 ### 🔧 Backend (compendia-backend)
-A Python FastAPI-based service that handles the core data processing pipeline:
+A Python FastAPI-based service implementing the four-stage processing pipeline with AI-driven content analysis and story generation capabilities.

-- **Article Crawling**: Automated collection of articles from specified websites
-- **Fact Extraction**: AI-powered extraction and filtering of relevant information
-- **Data Processing**: Validation, refinement, and organization of extracted facts
-- **Story Generation**: Intelligent clustering and narrative creation
-- **Visualization**: Automated generation of charts, wordclouds, and visual elements

-**Key Features:**
-- Multi-stage processing pipeline with logging and error handling
-- Concurrent processing for improved performance
-- Flexible search query system with country-specific results
-- RESTful API endpoints for frontend integration
-- Comprehensive prompt engineering for AI-driven content generation

 ### 🎨 Frontend (compendia-frontend)
-A modern Svelte-based web application that provides an intuitive interface:
+A modern Svelte-based web application featuring scrollytelling presentation with interactive data visualizations and progressive story revelation.

-- **Interactive UI**: Clean, responsive design for story exploration
-- **Data Visualization**: Integration with D3.js and Chart.js for dynamic charts
-- **Real-time Updates**: Live preview of generated stories
-- **Modern Stack**: Built with SvelteKit, Vite, and modern web technologies

-## 🛠️ Technology Stack

-**Backend:**
-- Python 3.x with FastAPI
-- AI/ML integration for content processing
-- Concurrent processing with ThreadPoolExecutor
-- CSV/JSON data handling
-- CORS-enabled API

-**Frontend:**
-- SvelteKit framework
-- D3.js for data visualization
-- LayerCake for chart components
-- Vite for build tooling
-- Modern CSS with autoprefixer

 ## 🎯 Use Cases